kumailkhan123/Gleam-Swap/README.md

 ---

-## 📄 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-> Privacy isn't a feature — it's a fundamental right.
-That's why SecurePass will always be free, open source, and respectful of your data.

----

 ## 🤝 Contributing

-We love contributions from security enthusiasts and developers!
+I love contributions from security enthusiasts and developers!

 ### How to Help
 1. **Report Bugs** — Found an issue?
 Let us know!